dcrossleyau/speculations/workflow/folio-workflow-engine.md

 * A patron wants to read a certain book -- an edition of _Pride and Prejudice_ with an interesting introductory essay, say -- but it is not in the library.
 She submits a request.

-* A paraprofessional (see below) picks up the request and finds a source for a hardback edtion of the book.
+* A paraprofessional (see below) picks up the request and finds a source for a hardback edition of the book.
 He submits it as a purchase request.

 * An acquisitions librarian picks up the purchase request and notices that the suggested edition is expensive.
 She pushes that purchase request back to the patron, asking whether there is any reason that an inexpensive paperback edition will not suffice.